securefederatedai/openfl/docs/about/features_index/fed_eval.rst

-    -p, --plan_config PATH         Path to an FL plan.  [default: plan/plan.yaml] -c, --cols_config PATH         Path to an authorized collaborator list.  [default: plan/cols.yaml] -d, --data_config PATH         The dataset shard configuration file.  [default: plan/data.yaml] -a, --aggregator_address TEXT  The FQDN of the federation agregator -f, --input_shape TEXT         The input spec of the model.
+    -p, --plan_config PATH         Path to an FL plan.  [default: plan/plan.yaml] -c, --cols_config PATH         Path to an authorized collaborator list.  [default: plan/cols.yaml] -d, --data_config PATH         The dataset shard configuration file.  [default: plan/data.yaml] -a, --aggregator_address TEXT  The FQDN of the federation aggregator -f, --input_shape TEXT         The input spec of the model.

                                     May be provided as a list for single input head: ``--input-shape [3,32,32]``,